leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: 3 annotators per tweet from a team of 30 volunteers.
-22 sets of 50 tweets created; each set was annotated by different teams, with diverse members (based on religious, racial and gender backgrounds).
-Annotators trained to ensure they understand the definition of hate speech that they were given.
-Only 100% agreement tweets retained.
-This reduced the size from 1,100 tweets to 713
-* Annotation agreement: 64.8% of tweets there was 100% agreement
 * Reference: Alfina, I., Mulia, R., Fanany, M. and Ekanata, Y., 2017.
 Hate Speech Detection in the Indonesian Language: A Dataset and Preliminary Study.
 In: International Conference on Advanced Computer Science and Information Systems. pp.233-238.